clairekope/enzo-isogal/doc/manual/source/parameters/problemtypes.rst

     Sets the entropy power law index for GalaxySimulationGasHalo=2.
 (Unitless)
     Default: 0.6667
 ``GalaxySimulationGasHaloCoreEntropy`` (external)
-    Sets the core entropy for GalaxySimulationGasHalo=3.
+    Sets the core entropy for GalaxySimulationGasHalo=3 and 5.
 (Units are in keV cm^2)
     Default: 5.0